NVIDIA/NeMo-Skills/docs/tutorials/posts/llama-nemotron-super-v1.5-evals.md

 ---
-date: 2025-08-12
+date: 2025-08-15
-readtime: 20 # TODO: Revisit this number
+readtime: 15
 ---

 # Reproducing Llama-Nemotron-Super-49B-V1.5 Evals

 In this tutorial, we will reproduce the evals for the Llama-3.3-Nemotron-Super-49B-v1.5 model using NeMo-Skills.
-For an introduction to the NeMo-Skills framework, we recommed going over [our introductory tutorial](./omr-simple-recipe.md).
+For an introduction to the NeMo-Skills framework, we recommend going over [our introductory tutorial](./omr-simple-recipe.md).

 We assume you have `/workspace` defined in your [cluster config](../../basics/cluster-configs.md) and are